-Steve Roady is a managing attorney of the Oceans program at Earthjustice's Washington, D.C. office.
+Steve Roady, senior attorney in the Oceans program, works at Earthjustice's Washington, D.C. office.

 He received his B.A. from Davidson College with honors in 1971, and his law degree from Duke University in 1976.
 He practiced environmental law in Washington, D.C. from 1976 to 1989, then joined the United States Senate Committee on Environment and Public Works as counsel to Committee Chairman John H. Chafee.